neprune/todo/README.md

 > You can generate a token for your JIRA [here](https://id.atlassian.com/manage/api-tokens).

-Run `todo report web -o=index.html` to generate a static web page:
+Run `todo report web -o=index.html` to generate a static web page with links to LOCs in Github and the tickets in JIRA:

 ![Demo](images/demo.png "Demo")